Does the concord police department offer blet sponsorships?

 Is completion of Basic Law Enforcement Training required to apply?

 BLET is not a requirement to apply, however it is preferred.
-Under certain circumstances CPD will hire a candidate and send them through BLET.
 If selected, CPD will pay the candidate during BLET as well as pay for all associated costs including books and school uniforms.
 All applicants without BLET certification are highly encouraged to research the BLET requirements before submitting an application for a police officer position.
 CPD does offer BLET sponsorships, which is a requirement for each enrolled student.

 How do I apply for employment with the Concord Police Department?